chmlee/ream-doc-v2/docs/Language/Basic/Annotation.md

 Annotations are ignored when compiled to datasets.

-Line breaks between values and annotation are allowed, but discouraged.
+Empty lines around annotations are allowed, but discouraged.

 ```markdown
 # Example